 The welfare of the child is paramount.

-At NAME OF SCHOOL we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
+At St Joseph’s we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.

 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.